 Which One is Right for You?

 QSFP56 and QSFP-DD are form factors that describe transceivers that meet specific engineering requirements.
 QSFP56, or quad small form factor 56, came out in 2017 and by its very nature represented a step forward in design over earlier QSFP modules.
-QSFP-DD (quad small form factor double-density), was in development at the time, has since been refined and is now on the market.
+QSFP-DD (quad small form factor double-density), which was in development at the time, has since been refined and is now on the market.
 Its elegant intricate engineering architecture ultimately affords customers the option of future upgrades for their networks by accommodating higher speeds and bandwidths to process more data faster.

 Both offer customers an array of options and come in multiple versions that support longer or shorter reaches.